 Faculty Web Pages

 The official Puget Sound website is managed with a Content Management System (CMS).
 Office of Communications staff can help you create and/or modify a faculty website using the CMS.

 Puget Sound has over 100 electronically enhanced classrooms and learning spaces equipped with a built-in data projector.
 Each E-Classroom has the ability to project a computer; some have PCs in the room and some have laptop connections.
 Many have DVD players, sound systems, or other electronic equipment in them as well.
 See the E-Classroom section with individual pages containing details of each room, including pictures and detailed room specifications.

 Media Equipment and Delivery

 Faculty can call, in advance, and reserve media equipment to be delivered to their classroom.
 If you need DVD players, video cameras or other media equipment for a room or project, you can contact Media Services at: 253.879.3963 to reserve it (all equipment subject to availability).

 Integrating Technology into the Curriculum

 Faculty may also consult with an Educational Technologist to arrange class trainings on the use of various software or media equipment and further develop plans for implementing the use of technology into their course content.
-To schedule a meeting or learn more about available services, equipment, and best practices, contact your Educational Technologist or call 253.879.3259.
+To schedule a meeting or learn more about available services, equipment, and best practices, contact your Educational Technologist.

 Media Collections, Production, Conversion and Streaming Video

 Digital Media Services staff can do conversions of audio and video media formats for any curricular materials, including audio CD and DVD to digital format transfer.
-We also have a streaming media server for the streaming of audio and video files into Moodle.
+We also have a streaming media server for the streaming of audio and video files into Canvas.
 The Digital Collections server contains extensive image collections.
 For assistance, please contact Media Services at 253.879.3963.